zhanglh0307/kafka-monitoring/README.md

-# Welcome to the kafka-monitoring zlh!
+# Welcome to the kafka-monitoring Wiki!

 ## First you have to install zabbix-java-gataway
     yum install -y zabbix-java-gataway